 Playgrounds, whether set up and maintained by a town, daycare, or school, are supposed to safe places where kids can go play.
 However, if not properly installed or maintained, they can become very dangerous and result in serious injury.
 There must be regular inspections to make sure all the screws and parts are still there.
 Painted surfaces must be maintained so that rust does not weaken vital parts.
 And mulch or other soft landing material must be kept at safe levels in anticipation of falls when children are playing.
 Loose ropes or other potential strangulation hazards must be inspected and checked for safety.
 If these steps are not taken by those in charge, serious permanent injury, including paralysis, and even death can happen.

-Despite the bright yellow color and being a relatively large vehicle on the road, school bus accidents still occur on a regular basis.
+Despite their bright yellow color and large size, school bus accidents occur on a regular basis.
 Drivers not paying attention still pull out in front of school buses or hit them when running red lights or stop signs.
-The children inside still sit without seatbelts, and there are no airbags to protect them.
+The children inside still sit without seat belts, and there are no airbags to protect them.
 The most serious cases involve buses that are struck and then “roll over” onto their side or upside down.
 Broken bones and head injuries are the most common injuries in these cases.

 As with any business that invites the public onto its premises, amusement parks must take all reasonable steps to make sure their park is safe and secure.
 Rides are getting more aggressive and must be inspected more often in order to find trouble before it is too late.
 Parts wear out and will need replacement sooner than calmer rides of the past.
 If a decision is made to save costs by not following a manufacturer’s maintenance requirements, serious injury or death can occur.
-Sadly, we are seeing more news stories about tragedy at a “fun park.”
+In addition to manufacturer guidelines, amusement parks are generally tightly regulated by state and federal laws, and failure to follow the law may be a ground for negligence on the part of the amusement park.
+Despite the regulation and obvious danger, we sadly are seeing more news stories about tragedy at “fun parks.”

 Another great concern at amusement parks is child abduction or assault issues.
-In this day and age, we are encountering more instances of child abuction and/or assaults.
-Amusement parks can provide a safer enviroment by adding security cameras, additional employees, and even safety guards to make sure people are safe.
+Amusement parks owe a duty to their guests to provide reasonable security.
+In this day and age, we are encountering more instances of child abduction and/or assaults.
+Amusement parks can provide a safer environment by adding security cameras, additional employees, and even safety guards to make sure people are safe.
 Some parks even hire off-duty regular police officers and place them in high visibility areas to deter bad behavior.
 Also, steps must be taken to avoid patrons from bringing and consuming alcohol or drugs onto their property.
 The idea is to have fun with your family.
 With a few simple steps, parks can make sure that is all that happens.

 It is difficult to understand how a dangerous toy ends up on the shelves.
 But they do.
 And, only after a number of children are hurt or die do manufacturers issue a “recall” of the “defective” toy or product.
 Sometimes, there is never a recall.
 Instead, the suspect toy simply stops showing up at stores.
 Always follow the “age” recommendation on the package and regularly check for loose or missing parts.
 Other items, like cribs and seats that hang from door frames, have to be checked as well and monitored during use.
 If your child can get their head between railings, return it and get something safer.

-Prescription medications have gotten stronger over the years.
+Prescription medications have gotten stronger and more potent over the years.
 And, because children are smaller and weigh less, they can be affected more quickly and seriously if they are given the wrong prescription.
-Pharmacy errors are more common than in the past.
-More and more medications with fewer employees is a prescription for mistakes.
-Oftentimes, the major drug stores and even grocery stores hire minimum wage high schoolers to do the final checkout at the counter.
-Always check your medication and ask questions if you have any concerns.
+Pharmacy errors have increased as more businesses offer pharmacies.
+Now, even grocery stores have pharmacies.
+As a result, mistakes are also increasing as less qualified employees are involved in the prescription business.
+We have all noticed the changes.
+In many cases, major drug stores and even grocery stores are hiring minimum wage high schoolers to do the final checkout at the counter.
+This is why it is important to check your medication and ask questions if you have concerns.

 Sadly, despite backup cameras in newer vehicles, small children are still injured and killed by parents or friends who simply do not check what is behind their vehicle before putting the vehicle in reverse.
 Always make sure you know where children are before getting into your car.
 Go slowly so that you can avoid the unthinkable.